-In accrual accounting, it is important to organize income properly.
-Especially when it comes to prepaid services.
+In accrual accounting, it is important to organize income properly, especially when it comes to prepaid services.
 Prepayments are considered unearned revenue.
-But, hold your horses!
-You cannot instantly take in this type of revenue as income.
+Hold up!
+You cannot instantly recognize this revenue as income.
 Unearned revenue is a liability and is treated in a very unique way.

 In this article we will take a deep dive into unearned revenue: